AckerApple/ack-os-services/README.md

 # ack-os-services
 Operating system install/start/stop types of services for Mac and Windows, wrapped the Acker way

+A wrapper of [node-mac](https://github.com/coreybutler/node-mac) and [node-windows](https://www.npmjs.com/package/node-windows), under one uniformed package.
+Only the applicable dependencies are installed during the postinstall npm phase.

 ## Install
 ```
 $ npm install ack-os-services --save